-Behind the scenes, Facebook searches your contact list and presents you with the people in your e-mail contact list who are already on Facebook.
-By default, all of these people are selected to be your friends.
+Behind the scenes, Facebook searches your contact list and presents you with the people in your e-mail Contacts list who are already on Facebook.
+By default, all these people are selected to be your friends.

 Look through the list and choose the people you want to be friends with on Facebook.

-Look for people you are friends with or related to in real life.
-You can deselect the people you don’t want to add by clicking on their face or in the check box.
+A good rule is to look for people you’re friends with or related to in real life.
+You can deselect the people you don’t want to add by clicking their faces or the check boxes.

 Click Add as Friends.

-This sends Friend Requests to all the people you’ve selected in Step 4.
+This sends Friend Requests to all the people you selected in Step 4.
 On Facebook, all friendships have to be agreed to by both people.
-A request to your friend needs to be approved by them before you are officially Facebook friends.
+A request to your friend needs to be approved by her before you are officially Facebook friends.

-After you’ve added friends, Facebook looks at the e-mail addresses it didn’t find matches for and ask you if you want to invite those people to join Facebook.
+After you add friends, Facebook looks at the e-mail addresses it didn’t find matches for and asks you whether you want to invite those people to join Facebook.

 Select people you want to invite to join Facebook.

-Much like selecting friends to add, you can select and deselect friends’ e-mail addresses by clicking the check box next to their e-mails.
+Much like selecting friends to add, you can select and deselect friends’ e-mail addresses by selecting the check box next to their e-mails.

 If you don’t want to invite anyone to join Facebook just yet, look on the bottom right of the screen for a Skip link.
 It’s right next to the Send Invites button.